nextcloud/documentation/admin_manual/installation/nginx_owncloud_9x.rst

       }
   }

-ownCloud in a subdir of nginx
+Nextcloud in a subdir of nginx
 ------------------------------

-The following config should be used when ownCloud is placed within a subdir of your nginx installation.
+The following config should be used when Nextcloud is placed within a subdir of your nginx installation.

 ::